 The WAC committee invites submission of sample assignments and activities to showcase in subsequent WAC Handbooks.
-If you are interested in sharing any documents that facilitate a process approach to writing in your classes or if you have any sample writing-to-learn activities that work for you, please send them to the Director of WAC (firstname.lastname@example.org).
+If you are interested in sharing documents that facilitate a process approach to writing in your classes, or if you have sample writing-to-learn activities that work for you, please send them to the Director of WAC (email@example.com).
 As in this edition, contributors' names will be noted in the table of contents and acknowledged in the introduction.

 Resources for Faculty

 The Resources for Faculty page provides a host of writing-related resources and links for faculty members.
 There is information about designing writing assignments, writing-to-learn activities, responding to and evaluating student writing, and additional guides and resources that faculty members can use.
 Fern Kory (English), Director of Writing Across the Curriculum, is also available for consultation.